-Tips for Engaging Politicians on Social Media During the 2020 Election
+Tips for Engaging Elected Officials on Social Media During the 2022 Midterm Election

-- Follow your representatives, senators, governors, and local candidates online.
-Additionally, you can find and follow current presidential candidates here.
-If your post is information directed at a specific candidate, don't forget to tag them. - Create your own Twitter list to stay up to date on posts from politicians and candidates.
+- Follow your representatives, senators, governors, and elected officials online.
+If your post includes information directed at a specific candidate, don't forget to tag them. - Create your own Twitter list to stay up to date on posts from politicians and candidates.
 Create another Twitter list with political news sites, journalists, and other forms of media to keep up with the election news cycle.
-These Twitter lists should be more curated with your local political scene and news that matters for you rather than the overwhelming #election2020 hashtag search. - Learn how to create a Twitter list here. - In order to have a broader audience see your tweet, don't @-mention the individual you're tweeting at as your first word.
+These Twitter lists should be more curated with your local political scene and news that matters to you rather than the overwhelming #election2022 hashtag search. - · Learn how to create a Twitter list here. - Use images in your social media posts.
+They're more likely to be seen and engaged with.
+If you don't have any relevant pictures, check out page 10 for some graphics to bring home your message. - In order to have a broader audience see your tweet, don't @-mention the individual you're tweeting at as your first word.
 Start your tweet with any other word or even a period.
 Examples: